Akash-SmartAnnoyer/tentwenty-timesheet-dashboard/README.md

-# tentwenty-timesheet-dashboard
-Front-end developer assessment for Tentwenty — A Timesheet Management Dashboard built with Next.js 15, TypeScript, TailwindCSS, and next-auth.
 # Timesheet Management Application

 A modern, responsive timesheet management application built with React, TypeScript, and TailwindCSS.
 This application demonstrates clean code structure, proper state management, and a user-friendly interface for managing employee work hours.